-Inspector Rex in Rome, or simply Rex, stars Kaspar Capparoni as Lorenzo Fabbri and Fabio Ferri as his long suffering sergeant, Morini.
-The series is shot in both German and Italian and shown in many countries, although not the US and Canada.
+Inspector Rex in Rome, or simply Rex, starred Kaspar Capparoni as Lorenzo Fabbri and Fabio Ferri as his long suffering sergeant, Morini.
+The series was shot in both German and Italian and shown in many countries, although not initially the US and Canada.

 Rex's Italian Team

-As in the original series, the most enjoyable scenes are the domestic ones involving Rex and his master.
+As in the original series, the most enjoyable scenes in Series 9 to 11 are the domestic ones involving Rex and his master.
 Capparoni projects a effortless rapport with the dog, offering some priceless facial expressions when dealing with his willful companion.
 As always, Rex has a mind of his own and is very inventive in achieving his objectives.

 Fabio Ferri's character, Morini, is a likeable sidekick, often naive in his snap judgments but always willing to learn.
 The banter between him and his boss, Fabbri, is always entertaining, even if the lower-ranking Morini usually gets the short end of the stick.
 Gorgeous Pilar Abbela, as the predatory forensics scientist Katia Martelli, creates some romantic tension in her relentless pursuit of the reluctant Inspector Fabbri.
 And Augusto Zucchi plays Fabbri's dog-intolerant supervisor, Fillipo Gori.

 Ongoing Cast Changes

 In May 2010 Kaspar Capparoni left the series and was replaced by Italian actor Ettore Bassi.
 Bassi completed the next two seasons (12 and 13), then left in 2012.
 A charismatic actor, Bassi had a great rapport with Nik, the dog currently portraying Rex.

 The 2013 season stars Francesco Arca as Rex's new master.